romeorizzi/TALight/README.md

 </details>

+In order to ask for the services of a TALight server you need the two things listed here below.
+If you do not have them you can get them has explained and this is most advisable because you will get a better experience.

 <strong>Thing 1:</strong> You need to have a terminal or a terminal emulator (with a shell like bash or zsh).
 If you are on Linux or Mac you already have it.